-Our efforts at the Shigamani Project have included constructing a multipurpose building used as a church and community center.
-Additionally, we built the pastor’s house, drilled a water well, conducted teaching sessions, distributed Bibles in the local language (Tsonga), provided biblical materials such as books and CDs, fed many, conducted outreach with children and teenagers, supplied materials and uniforms for children, hosted growth events for women, men, and couples, supported single mothers, equipped village leadership, and more.
-All of this was made possible through the generous support of donors and the multiple mission teams we have sent to the area.
+Our efforts at the Shigamani Project have included constructing a multipurpose building used as a church and community center, and a business center with a bakery and a grocery store.
+Additionally, we built the pastor’s house, drilled a water well, conducted teaching sessions, distributed Bibles in the local language (Tsonga), provided biblical materials such as books and CDs, fed many, conducted countless outreaches with children and teenagers, supplied materials and uniforms for children, hosted growth events for women, men, and couples, supported single mothers, equipped village leadership, and more.
+All of this has been made possible through the generous support of donors and the multiple mission teams we have sent to the area.

 2012

-In 2012, Henry Fisher was introduced to Vusi Masinga from Shigamani Village.
-Bishop Masinga had initiated a church under a tree on land given to him by the village chief to serve his community.
-Bishop Masinga was a great visionary, and an immediate connection formed between them.
-They began making plans for the church and future developments for the village.
+In 2012, our president, Henry Fisher, was introduced to Vusi Masinga from Shigamani Village.
+Bishop Masinga had started a church under a tree on land granted to him by the village chief to serve his community.
+He was a great visionary, and an immediate connection was formed between them.
+Together, they began making plans for the church and future developments in the village.

 2014